-So far, we have considered assigning truth values to TFL sentences indirectly.
-We have said, for example, that a TFL sentence such as 'B' is to take the same truth value as the English sentence 'Big Ben is in London' (whatever that truth value may be), but we can also assign truth values directly.
+So far, we have used symbolization keys to assign truth values to TFL sentences indirectly.
+For example, we might say that the TFL sentence 'B' is to be true iff Big Ben is in London.
+Since Big Ben is in London, this symbolisation would make 'B' true.
+But we can also assign truth values directly.
 We can simply stipulate that 'B' is to be true, or stipulate that it is to be false.
+Such stipulations are called valuations: